Let's talk about medical research: research equity for Culturally and Linguistically Diverse (CALD) patients

 Dr Jo Hughson, Department of Italian, School of Languages and Linguistics; Research Unit for Multilinguism and Cross Cultural Communication,

-Dr Tuong Phan, Department of Anaesthesia, UoM, and St Vincents Hospital,
+Dr Tuong Phan, Department of Critical Care, Melbourne Medical School, UoM, and Department of Anaesthesia, St Vincents Hospital,

 Melbourne Networked Society Institute

 Office of Research Ethics and Integrity, The University of Melbourne, Ethics and Integrity Development Grant, 2016.
 Woodward-Kron R, Hughson J, Parker A, Bresin A, Hajek J, Knoch U, Phan T, Story D. Let’s talk about medical research: Research equity for Culturally and Linguistically Diverse (CALD) older patients.